 An aquarium kit that includes most or all of the supplies needed to house tropical fish or goldfish can greatly simplify the process of setting up the beginner’s fish tank.
-Here’s what you need to know to get into the swim of things and choose the right tank and accessories for healthy and happy pet fish.

 While a fish tank might not be technologically complex, there are several factors to weigh when choosing the right one for you and your fish.

 One of the most important decisions about choosing a new tank is its size.
 Fish tanks are measured by gallons of water held, not by physical measurements, although obviously the more gallons a tank can hold, the larger it has to be.
 You’ll find tanks as small as one gallon and as large as 100 gallons or more, along with many sizes in between.